RetroPie/RetroPie-Docs/docs/Playstation-1.md

 pcsx_rearmed_pad2type = "standard"
 ```

-The standalone pcsx-rearmed controller type can be changed in the in-game menu.
+The standalone PCSX-ReARMed controller type can be changed in the in-game menu.
 * Enter the in-game menu using ESC on a keyboard
 * Navigate to the controls menu
 * Change Port # device from Standard to Analog

-### Disc Swapping for Multi-disc Games in RetroArch
+### Disc Swapping for Multi-Disc Games in RetroArch

 To change disks in-game, open the Retroarch GUI (RGUI), then from the **Quick Menu**, open the **Disk Control** and in the **Core Disk Options** screen use **Disk Image Append** to browse for the disk.